 “I am never asking about my pay again.”

-Let’s face it, this is not easy for the employee or the manager.
+Let’s face it.
+This is not easy for the employee or the manager.
 After 25 years in Human Resources, I have heard and coached both sides, I have seen how we punt and misinterpret questions and answers, as well as intentions.
-Many times, both people leave conversations being more frustrated and not really understanding the root of the question.
+Many times, both people leave conversations more frustrated and not understanding the root of the question.
 Most often, it is not about the actual money at all.

-It really doesn’t have to be this way.
+It doesn’t have to be this way.
 It is no one’s fault.
-Each leader is busy trying to reach their KPIs OR their own goals…. however they are being measured in their business.
-Let’s face it, I am pretty sure there isn’t a year-end celebration for managers that have had the most impactful and engaging compensation and performance discussions!
+Each leader is busy trying to reach their KPIs OR their own goals…. however, they are being measured in their business.
+Let’s face it.
+I am pretty sure there isn’t a year-end celebration for managers that have had the most impactful and engaging compensation and performance discussions!
 But maybe there should be.